 While this particular avenue for change is often long and tedious, one public school’s parents took the initiative for providing laptops into their own hands—and pockets.
 According to the Digital Chalkie, one anonymous public school, with a population of only 120 students, had a group of parents who worked to provide students from grades 4-7 with laptops; to achieve this, parents collaborated with Apple to work on leases, financing options, and discounts for members of the community.

 Incorporating laptops and technology into the classroom can significantly improve the entire school’s reading and writing levels – not to mention their technical savvy.
-By working with your child’s school, or taking matters into your own hands, you can ensure that your children are getting the exposure to computers they deserve.
+By working with your child’s school, or taking matters into your own hands, you can ensure that your children get the computer exposure they deserve.